A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers

 At $t-t_\mathrm{merger} \approx 5$~ms, the electromagnetic energy temporarily settles to $\approx 3\times 10^{50}$~erg.
-By this time, the shock waves generated by the collision of the two neutron stars dissipate the shear layer.
 However, the toroidal magnetic field (dotted curve) is subsequently amplified.
-In particular, its contribution to the total electromagnetic energy becomes prominent for $t-t_\mathrm{merger}\gtrsim 20$~ms and the growth rate is proportional to $t^2$, which indicates that an efficient magnetic winding occurs with a {\it coherent} poloidal magnetic field~\cite{Liu:2003ay}.
-We confirm that the contribution to the winding originating from the initial coherent poloidal magnetic field is sub-dominant, as plotted for the simulation with $\Delta x_{\rm finest}=200$~m in Fig.~\ref{fig:Emag}.
-With this resolution, it is hard to resolve the Kelvin-Helmholtz and magnetorotational instability (see \ref{fig:SM_KH} and \ref{fig:SM_MRI}).
-Thus, the compression at the merger and subsequent winding amplify the magnetic field, which could be an artifact due to the initial strong magnetic field.
-However, there is a striking difference, particularly in the poloidal magnetic field, between the simulations with $\Delta x_{\rm finest}=12.5$~m and $\Delta x_{\rm finest}=200$~m.
+In particular, its contribution to the total electromagnetic energy becomes prominent for $t-t_\mathrm{merger}\gtrsim 20$~ms and the growth rate is proportional to $t^2$, which indicates that an efficient magnetic winding occurs with a {\it coherent} poloidal magnetic field.
+The differential rotational energy of $\approx 1$--$2 \times 10^{53}~{\rm erg}$ of the remnant massive neutron star is the energy budget for the magnetic winding.
+Once the magnetic breaking starts to work, the electromagnetic energy saturates around $\approx 5 \times 10^{51}~{\rm erg}$.
+We also plot the result of the simulation with $\Delta x_{\rm finest}=200$~m in Fig.~\ref{fig:Emag}.
+With this resolution, it is hard to resolve the Kelvin-Helmholtz and magnetorotational instability, particularly in the high-density region (see Extended Data Figures 1--3, and Convergence study in Methods).
+Consequently, the electromagnetic energy amplification is less efficient in the low-resolution case.
+Particularly, there is a striking difference in the poloidal magnetic field between the simulations with $\Delta x_{\rm finest}=12.5$~m and $\Delta x_{\rm finest}=200$~m.
 Because the magnetic field amplified via the Kelvin-Helmholtz instability is randomly oriented~\cite{Kiuchi:2017zz}, there should be a mechanism to generate the coherent poloidal magnetic field.